First-Peoples-Cultural-Council/fv-web-ui/docker/README.md

 ##### B-3:

-In the `fv-web-ui` project (cloned from https://github.com/First-Peoples-Cultural-Council/fv-web-ui), run `mvn clean install`, then copy the package `FirstVoices-marketplace/target/FirstVoices-marketplace-package-latest.zip` into the `nuxeo_dev_docker` folder.
+In the `fv-web-ui` project (cloned from https://github.com/First-Peoples-Cultural-Council/fv-web-ui), run `mvn clean install -Pbackend -DskipTests` to build just the backend (and optionally skip tests), then copy the package `FirstVoices-marketplace/target/FirstVoices-marketplace-package-latest.zip` into the `nuxeo_dev_docker` folder.
 It is best to build the application outside of the docker container to make use of Maven and Node caching.

 The Option B `run` command below assumes the following volumes on the host (change to match your file structure):